This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 How the soil atmosphere relates to soil aeration

 In the atmosphere oxygen, carbon dioxide, and nitrogen comprise 21%, 0.03%, and 79% respectively.
-These percentages can differ drastically in the soil.
+These percentages can vary in the soil.
 Oxygen is less than 20%, carbon dioxide is up to 10- 100 times higher and there is about the same amount of nitrogen.
-The amount of air present in the soil is directly influenced by soil texture.
+The amount of air present in the soil is influenced by soil texture.
 Sandy soils contain 25% or more.
 In loam soils 15 – 20% and in high clay soils it can fall below 10% of the total soil volume.

 Soil Oxygen